Interested in Educational research & considering a PhD?

 If you can answer that question and meet the above criteria - this program is for you!

-The AWARDSS program is not restricted to specific majors.
+The AWARDSS program is not restricted to specific majors - only to those interested in educational research (across the lifespan).
 Here are some examples of degrees that AWARDSS fellows may have obtained or plan to pursue:

 How can you benefit?

 Fellows will receive specialized training in education research (with a focus on examining individual and societal contributions to student success), conduct research with faculty mentors, develop their writing skills, and receive specific assistance in applying to doctoral programs, all via our specialized funded program.

 Financial package of up to $10,485, including stipends, housing, travel, and professional development funds